ewels/clusterflow/README.md

 	* All perl scripts now have `env perl` in shebang to increase portability
 	* Support for GRIDEngine `h_vmem` memory option, if requested in pipeline file or in command line
 	* Support for explicit GRIDEngine queue nomination on the command line
+    * Added compatability with GRIDEngine ~/.sge_request files (by ignoring them).
+Thanks to [@s-andrews](https://github.com/s-andrews)
+    * New tophat module called `tophat_fixedmapq` which introduces a workaround for buggy MAPQ reporting by tophat whilst keeping unique alignments.
+Thanks to Felix Krueger.
 * Bugs Squashed
 	* Fixed output filename problem in tophat with output cleaning
 	* Fixed bugs causing minimum memory allocation regardless of availability